Before configuring SSO with SAML, you'll need:

 Once configured, you'll be able to access the SAML login page of your organization at the following URL:

-Where YOUR_ORG_NAME is your organization's slug/identifier (what you would normally see in the URL when accessing your organization within Cloudsmith).
-If you're not sure what this is, ask us
+Where ORG is your organization's slug/identifier (what you would normally see in the URL when accessing your organization within Cloudsmith).
+If you're not sure what this is, just ask us.

 - SCIM provisioning